To learn more about Amir check the sections below. Use the tabs to quickly switch to the kind of information you're looking for.

 Show Effects

 Amir’s strongest defensive buff, which reduces damage taken by -20% for 1 turn on use.
-Then it consumes up to 4 Metallization stacks to increase the damage reduction by a further -20% per stack consumed (e.g., 20% Base + 20% x 3 stacks = 80%).
+Then it consumes up to 4 Metallization stacks to increase the Damage Reduction by a further -20% per stack consumed (e.g., 20% Base + 20% x 3 stacks = 80%).
 An incredibly potent defensive card, but only while Metallization is available to consume.
-Also has the Exhaust tag, meaning it can only be used once, and the Finale tag that forces you to end your turn after it’s played.
-You can, however, replicate this card in order to completely negate a boss attack more than once in tougher battles.
+Also has the [Exhaust] tag, meaning it can only be used once and the [Finale] tag that forces you to end your turn after it’s played.

 Note